martinboers/plcnext-book/src/ch00-00-introduction.md

 ## Who This Book Is For

 This book is aimed at software developers who want to extend the functionality of a PLCnext Control device with their own software.
 The book contains program examples and references in a number of popular languages, but generally uses C++ to demonstrate the features of PLCnext Control.
 C++ is used because PLCnext Control provides a C++ programming framework, and many of the open-source projects that are suitable for PLCnext Control projects are also written in C++.
 However, software engineers with other programming skills should be able to apply the principles found in this book to their language of choice.
-For these programmers, appendix ? gives references to language-specific resources.
+For these programmers, appendix A gives references to language-specific resources.

 This book does not cover PLCnext Engineer or programming in IEC 61131-3 languages, and in fact it is not necessary to read this book in order to become proficient in PLCnext Control programming using PLCnext Engineer.
 For IEC 61131-3 programmers, there are other resources from Phoenix Contact that will help you get started with PLCnext Engineer.

-For systems integrators who don't want to write their own software, but who want to install and configure third-party software on a PLCnext Control - you will be most interested in Chapter 1, up to and including the "Installing Software" topic.
+For systems integrators who don't want to write their own software, but who want to install and configure third-party software on a PLCnext Control - you will be most interested in Chapters 1 and 2.

-For systems and network administrators who will be managing PLCnext Control devices - you will also find Chapter 1 useful, up to and including "System Administration".
+For systems and network administrators who will be managing PLCnext Control devices - you will also find Chapters 1 and 2 useful.

 ## What You Will Need

 Obviously, you will need a controller from the PLCnext Control range.
 These are available for purchase from your local Phoenix Contact subsidiary, or from a number of online automation resellers.
 You will need to power the controller with a 24 VDC supply.
 A good option is the [PLCnext Technology Starter Kit][starter-kit], which includes an AXC F 2152 controller, a 24 VDC power supply unit with pre-wired mains plug, and digital and analog input/output (I/O) modules.

-Most sections of this book apply to all PLCnext Control hardware variants.
-Where hardware-specific features are used, this will be mentioned in the relevant section.
+All sections of this book apply to AXC F 1152 and 2152 devices, and most sections also apply to other PLCnext Control devices.

 A PLCnext Control device is a *target* (in embedded programming terminology), and it requires a *host*.
 This book uses Debian 9 as the host machine, but any popular Linux distribution - or even Microsoft Windows - should also work.
 The host machine must be connected to the internet.
 The host machine requires certain software development tools to be installed, and these will be described in the relevant sections of this book.